CodingwithKarim/lessons/README.md

 </div>

-A collection of small, focused lessons exploring programming concepts, tools, and ideas across various languages and subjects.
+A collection of small, focused lessons exploring programming concepts, tools, and ideas.

-Each folder contains one topic, with code, explanations, and output where helpful.
+Each folder contains one topic with runnable code and examples.

 ---